Leave Her to Heaven: Plot

 While traveling by train in New Mexico, novelist Richard Harland meets Ellen Berent, a beautiful socialite from Boston.
 She is particularly drawn to him, as he reminds her of her deceased father, to whom she had an obsessive attachment.
 Ellen is visiting New Mexico to spread her father's ashes, accompanied by her aloof mother and her cousin Ruth, who was adopted by Mrs. Berent (Richard is surprised when Ruth tells him this, and wonders why she did not say "Mr. and Mrs. Berent" adopted her).

 Richard and Ellen discover they are staying with the same friends, and begin a whirlwind romance.
 He is fascinated by Ellen's exotic beauty and intense personality.
 The couple's affair is interrupted when Ellen's estranged fiancé, attorney Russell Quinton, arrives unexpectedly.
 Ellen then announces that she intends to marry Richard immediately, to Richard's surprise.

 Ellen and Richard marry in Warm Springs, Georgia before staying at his lodge on a lake in northern Maine.
-Their domestic life is copacetic at first, but it becomes gradually apparent that she is pathologically jealous of anyone and anything he cares about, including his family and career.
+Their domestic life is fine at first, but it becomes gradually apparent that she is pathologically jealous of anyone and anything he cares about, including his family and career.

 During an unexpected visit from Ellen's family, her mother attempts to warn Richard that Ellen is prone to obsessiveness and a compulsion to "love too much".
 Ellen's resentment only grows when Richard's beloved teenage brother, Danny, crippled by polio, comes to live with them.
 One afternoon, Ellen follows him on the lake in a rowboat as he attempts to swim from one side to the other.
 She knowingly encourages him to press on, even as Danny begins to struggle to stay afloat.
 Ellen watches from the boat as he sinks below the surface and drowns.